bitmvr/bones/README.md

 # Bones

 Bones is a lightweight CLI utility that helps you get up and running quickly by providing default files based on some of the most popular scripting and programming languages.
-Bones was created to remove the annoyance of creating a script, provide a shebang, header of top comment.
+Bones was created to remove the annoyance of creating a file, providing a shebang, header or top comment as well as making the script executable.

 ## Give it a try